 It's easy to forget to drive on the right, particularly after doing something familiar, such as leaving a petrol station or car park.
 Roundabouts can be tricky too, and some drivers find it helpful to stick something on the dashboard or windscreen as a reminder.

-- The GB letters must be black on a white, elliptical background.
+The UK sticker must be have black letters on a white, elliptical background.
 They must be at least 80mm high with a stroke width of 10mm.

-Many countries require all drivers, including visitors, to carry reflective jackets and wear them as soon as anyone gets out of a vehicle in an emergency or break down.
-We recommend carrying at least two in the passenger compartment of your car, one for the driver and one for a passenger.
+Many countries require all drivers, including visitors, to carry reflective jackets and wear them as soon as anyone gets out of a vehicle in an emergency or breakdown.
+We recommend carrying at least 2 in the passenger compartment of your car - one for the driver and one for a passenger.

 - Our country-specific guides include national requirements.

 - Bear in mind that car hire companies don't always provide reflective jackets, or other compulsory equipment, as standard.